Digital Nomad Exchange

 When we asked expats and global nomads about the quality of medical care in Thailand, they replied:

 "Unfortunately, there is very limited quality health care options in this immediate area.
 There are a few clinics but with very bad reputations.
 There is one reputable hospital in Krabi town (about a half hour away) called Krabi Nakharin International Hospital.
 On the other hand, Bangkok as some of the 10 ten hospitals in the world.
-Bumrungrad International being the preferred as they actually have a wing with English speaking doctors," wrote one digital nomad living in Ao Nang (Krabi), Thailand.
+Bumrungrad International being the preferred as they actually have a wing with English speaking doctors," said one digital nomad in Ao Nang (Krabi).

 View More Answers